Kevin-Nguyen-USA/OPNSense-Firewall-Lab/README.md

 <br />
 <br />
 <br />
-<b> 2. </b> Set Network settings for each VM to have 2 adapters: NAT and Internal Network, since we are going to be running this in a local networking configuration. <br/>
+<b> 2. </b> Set Network settings for both of the Kali Linux and OPNSense VMs to have 2 adapters: NAT and Internal Network.
+We are going to be running this in a local networking configuration that allows our Virtual Machines to communicate with eachother. <br/>
 <img src="https://imgur.com/jan3Usu.png" height="50%" width="50%" alt="OPNSense Firewall Steps"/>
 <img src="https://i.imgur.com/RgFSFlW.png" height="50%" width="50%" alt="OPNSense Firewall Steps"/>
 <br />